drjordy66/Analysis-of-Census-Income-Data/data_raw/README.md

 The data is released under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0).

-The raw data file is in a `.csv` format and contains 15 columns in the following format:
+For both files, "adult-test.csv" and "adult-training.csv," the raw data files are in a `.csv` format and contain 15 columns in the following format:

 Column | Type | Description/Categories
 --- | --- | ---